Effective Management of Project Procurement Strategies

 RFP vs. RFQ: When Should I Use Each One?

-An RFQ (Request for Quote) is your go-to when:
+An RFQ (Request for Quote) is appropriate when:

-Use an RFP (Request for Proposal) when the situation is more complex:
+An RFP (Request for Proposal) is appropriate when:

-• Example: You need a new custom software system to manage project data.
-You know what it needs to do, but you need a vendor to propose how to build it.
+• Example: You need a custom software application to manage complex project data.
+You know the required outputs, but you need the vendor to propose the architecture, the coding language, and the implementation strategy.

 Can the Project Scope Change After We’ve Signed a Contract?

-Any change to the work defined in the contract must go through the project's integrated change control process.
-No exceptions.
-A formal change request has to be submitted, analyzed for its impact on everything (cost, timeline, risk), and then officially approved or rejected.
+Every change to the work described in the contract must pass through the project's integrated change control process.
+This applies to every modification, regardless of how small it seems.
+A formal change request must be submitted and then reviewed for its impact on the budget, the schedule, and the project risk profile.
+Only after this analysis should the change be approved or denied.

-Ready to master these concepts and ace your certification exam?
-Mindmesh Academy provides expert-curated study guides and evidence-based learning tools to help you succeed.
-Prepare with confidence at https://mindmeshacademy.com.
+Ready to master these concepts and pass your certification exam?
+MindMesh Academy provides expert-curated study guides and evidence-based learning tools to help you succeed.
+Prepare with confidence at Explore IT Certification Practice Exams.

 Alvin Varughese